 Because many of the colony’s children had died, Bourgeoys was unable to establish the school as planned and instead focused on charity and social service while convincing settlers to begin work on Montréal’s first stone church.

 Finally, on April 30, 1658, Bourgeoys “opened the first school proper in Montréal” in a converted stable measuring 11 metres by 5.5 metres, according to William Atherton’s 1914 book Montreal, 1535-1914.
 The stable, which faced Hôtel Diéu on St. Paul Street, was donated by Chomedey, Sieur de Maisonneuve.

-Eventually, Bourgeoys and Pacaud became known as the “Congrégation de Notre-Dame,” which was largely self-supporting and earned the respect of King Louis XIV, who felt the colony “could not support a large number of materially unproductive ecclesiastics.”
+Eventually, she and a woman she recruited came to be known as the “Congrégation de Notre-Dame,” which was largely self-supporting and earned the respect of King Louis XIV, who felt the colony “could not support a large number of materially unproductive ecclesiastics.”

-In 1666, Bourgeouys opened a boarding school for young girls, and four years later, when the stable-turned-school was deemed insufficient, a large stone house was built.
+In 1666, Bourgeouys opened another boarding school for young girls.
+Four years later, when the stable-turned-school was deemed insufficient, a large stone house was built.

 1975 BOURGEOYS STAMP